rnjsdh/DS210_Final_Project/.ipynb_checkpoints/README-checkpoint.md

 # DS210 Final Project

-# Movies and Cast Graph Analysis - Implementing Friends of my Friends for Most Similar and Most Dissimilar Sets of Connections
+## Movies and Actors Graph Analysis - Implementing Friends of my Friends for Most Similar and Most Dissimilar Sets of Connections

 ## Navigating the Repository: